How to Lose Weight in College in 2023 – 14 Proven Tips

 5. College students: learn how to cook.

-One of the most effective ways to manage your weight is by avoiding junk food.
+A great way to manage your weight is by avoiding junk food.
 And how do you avoid the temptation of an always-open McDonald’s or Taco Bell?
 By learning how to cook.

 Plus, being a good cook can make your dating life a lot better.
 Try even a week of cooking at home instead of getting fast food or hitting up the dining hall.
 You’ll be amazed at how much better you look and feel.